mxl1990/GAN/readme.md

 - PIL(optional, if you want to run code in MNIST set)

 # Usage
-If you want to run simple sample learn to draw normal distrubition, just run with
+If you want to run simple sample learn to draw normal distrubition, just run with:
 $ python main.py